Let’s Go Fly a Kite: The Berkeley Kite Festival

-Look up: it’s a bird, it’s a plane, it’s an…octopus?!
-Yup, the Bay Area skies will soon be filled with soaring kites of all shapes and sizes.
-Clearly, these windy day faves aren’t just for kids anymore.
+The fireworks may be over, but there are still plenty of reasons to look to the sky.
+The Berkeley Kite Festival takes over Cesar E. Chavez Park at the Berkeley Marina during the weekend of July 26 and 27.
+With hundreds of kites from all over the world, including the largest octopus kite on the planet (it requires a trained team of dozens of kite fliers to pilot it), clearly, these windy day faves aren’t just for kids anymore.
 Experience the excitement and artistry of modern kite flying, from the Giant Creature Kites as big as houses to the free kite making stations and candy drops.
 Keep your neck craned to experience the amazing stunt kites and battles.
-There’s no doubt about it: mom, dad, and the kiddos will all have something to ooh and ahh over at the 28th Annual Berkeley Kite Festival.
+There’s no doubt about it: mom, dad, and the kiddos will all have something to ooh and ahh over at the 29th Annual Berkeley Kite Festival.

 Admission & Getting There: The kite festival is free for all.
 Held at Cesar Chavez Park at the Berkeley Marina, limited parking is available at the Marina, off University Exit on I-80, and costs $15.
 Other options include parking on the east side of I-80 and taking the scenic route via the footbridge, parking at Golden Gate Fields via the Buchanan/Albany exit and using the free shuttle provided for the weekend, or using various means of public transportation.
 Check out the other options here.

 Insider Tip: Want to pull out the two wheeler for the weekend?
 Richmond Spokes is offering complimentary Bike Valet both days of the festival.